schrpe/Regions.jl/docs/src/index.md

 true
 ```

-Inversion mirrors a run at the origin.
+Inversion mirrors a run at the origin, both in the horizontal and in the vertical direction.

 ```jldoctest reg
 julia> invert(Run(10, 50:100))